 - 1. What studies are affected by the revised Common Rule? - 2.
 What studies are not affected by the revised Common Rule? - 3.
 I have a study that has current IRB approval.
 What do I need to know about the revised Common Rule? - 4.
 I submitted a new study (federally funded or federally conducted) to the IRB and do not have IRB approval yet.
 What should I expect? - 5.
 How do I know if I'm on the "old" vs. "new" application form? - 6.
-I'm submitting a new federally funded study.
+I'm submitting a new, federally funded (or federally conducted) study.
 How do I comply with the revised Common Rule? - 7.
 I have an approved federally-funded study.
 Do I need to update my application and consent form when I submit a continuing review? - 8.
 What are the main changes in the revised Common Rule? - 9.
 Does the revised Common Rule change what is considered "research"? - 10.
 Does the revised Common Rule change the definition of "human subject"? - 11.
 Does the revised Common Rule change what is considered "exempt" research? - 12.
 How has Exempt Category 1 changed under the revised Common Rule? - 13.
 How has Exempt Category 2 changed under the revised Common Rule? - 14.
 What is Exempt Category 3 under the revised Common Rule? - 15.
 How has Exempt Category 4 changed under the revised Common Rule? - 16.
 What is "Limited IRB Review"? - 17.
 Are there changes to Continuing Review requirements for federally funded and federally conducted studies? - 18.
 If I don't need to submit continuing reviews anymore, do I need to submit anything to the IRB? - 19.
 I have an approved expedited study with federal funding.
 Do I still need to submit continuing reviews? - 20.
-Does the revised Common Rule change the informed consent requirements? - 21.
+Does the revised Common Rule change the informed consent requirements for federally funded or federally conducted studies? - 21.
 Does the revised Common Rule change the criteria for waiving documentation of informed consent? - 22.
-What is broad consent (as defined by the Common Rule) and why isn't UCSF adopting it at this time? - 23.
 Has the revised Common Rule changed the requirements for including "vulnerable populations" in research?